NatSyl/NatSyl.github.io/content/projects.md

-#### Dulux Amazing Space launch ad as part of integrated Brand campaign
+#### Dulux Amazing Space launch ad as part of integrated brand campaign

 ![descriptive text that is shown when no image loads](https://raw.githubusercontent.com/NatSyl/natsyl.github.io/develop/static/images/das3.png "This is the text that appears when you hover over the image")